LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 <p align="center">
 Figure.
 Ours: accurate correspondences
 </p>

+SIFT recovered 0 correspondence.
+It is reasonable because SIFT is not sufficiently invariant over time.

+The result of SuperGlue seems not bad.
+However, the details revealed poor precision.
+This is not acceptable for high precision ground survey.

 Our method is capable to recover a large number of precise correspondences.
 The details will be introduced in section "Methodology".